a1v0/a1v0/README.md

 - 👋 Hi, I'm Alvo
-- 🔭 I’m working as a JavaScript developer for [FlowMotion](https://flow-motion.io/), where I am currently on a ServiceNow project
+- 🔭 I’m working as a JavaScript developer for [FlowMotion](https://flow-motion.io/)
-- 🌱 At present I’m learning C# by doing some of John Crickett's coding challenges
 - 📫 Get in touch on [LinkedIn](https://www.linkedin.com/in/alvo-von-cossel)

 <!--